 The health workforce is the backbone of any health care delivery system.
-Our research group houses three federally funded centers conducting quality research necessary to develop a strong and quality health workforce in the US:
+Our research group houses four federally funded centers conducting quality research necessary to develop a strong and quality health workforce in the US:

 In addition, our group conducts collaborative research with other organizations across the nation on topics such as enhancing primary care training, workforce shortages, models of team-based care, allied health professions, behavioral health workforce, and workforce diversity.
 Our group also provides technical assistance to governmental agencies involved in workforce planning.

 - CHWS Health Workforce Research Center on Allied Health

 - COVID’s Effect on Leveraging Public Data to Track the Allied Health Workforce

 - Examining Local Public Health Workforce Capacity and Challenges in Addressing Population Health Needs

 - Impact of the COVID-19 Pandemic on Community Pharmacist Patient Care and Future Workforce Needs

 - System Level Supports and Barriers Home Care Workers Face During the COVID-19 Pandemic

 - CHWS Health Workforce Research Center on Health Equity

 - Burnout and Stress Among Medical and Health Professional Program Faculty